 • Identify the main factors that limit food security, including reference to evidence on food availability, access, utilization and stability.
-Refer to key evidence used in Step 3.

-Step 8: Develop assumptions for future shocks and ongoing conditions (projection classification)
+Step 7: Develop assumptions for future shocks and ongoing conditions (projection classification)

-Purpose: To provide analysts with an expected outlook of the key factors to be considered when projecting the severity and magnitude of future acute food insecurity.
+Purpose: To provide analysts with an expected outlook for the key factors to be considered when projecting the severity and magnitude of future acute food insecurity.

-- Describe the key assumptions on impacts of shocks and ongoing conditions that are likely to affect food availability, access, utilization and stability during projected period.
+- Describe the key assumptions on impacts of shocks and ongoing conditions that are likely to affect food availability, access, utilization and stability during the projected period.
 Consider the likely occurrence of both seasonal and usual events as well as any unusual shocks likely to occur.
-Consider the most likely evolution of all the factors that are expected to impact food security, including negative/aggravating and positive/ mitigating factors.
-Consider impacts of events that have already occurred or will occur. - The assumptions on likely impacts of shocks and ongoing conditions will be used in Steps 9 and 10 as the basis for the projection of food availability, access, utilization and stability, as well as for the consequent projection of outcomes.
+Consider the most likely evolution of all the factors that are expected to impact food security, including aggravating and mitigating factors.
+Consider impacts of events that have already occurred or will occur. - The assumptions on likely impacts of shocks and ongoing conditions will be used in Steps 8 and 9 as the basis for the projection of food availability, access, utilization and stability, as well as for the consequent projection of outcomes.

-Step 9: Analyse evidence (projection classification)
+Step 8: Analyse evidence (projection classification)